 The therapeutic reflexologist usually completes the treatment by using gentle massage techniques which will leave the patient relaxed and soothed, thus enhancing the body’s capacity to utilize its natural healing potential.

 Is therapeutic reflexology a safe treatment?

-Although reflexology treatment in cases of terminal illness for example cancer, multiple sclerosis and Aids, may not be capable of removing the causes of the illness, it does help with pain relief and makes the patient more comfortable.
+Although reflexology treatment in cases of multiple sclerosis and Aids or terminal illness for example cancer, may not be capable of removing the causes of the illness, it does help with pain relief and makes the patient more comfortable.